Richemont warns of profit drop on derivative losses

 PARIS Cartier-owner Richemont CFR.VX has warned of a sharp downturn in yearly earnings due to a worse-than-expected performance and investment losses on its 5.4 billion euros ($5.8 billion) cash pile, playing down the drop as due to non-cash accounting factors.

-However some analysts said there were also signs of an underlying deterioration at the world's No. 2 luxury group, whose shares fell by as much as 2.8 percent before paring losses to trade 0.4 percent lower by 1147 GMT.
+However some analysts said there were also signs of an underlying deterioration at the world's No. 2 luxury group, whose shares were down 1.6 percent by 0750 GMT (0350 a.m.
+EDT).

 It said its operating profit for the year was expected to rise 10 percent, including a one-off gain of 226 million euros from the disposal of retail space in New York disclosed at the half-year results.